 Niklas Helwig is a Leading Researcher at the Finnish Institute of International Affairs.
-He is also an Adjunct Professor in International Relations at Tampere University.
+He is also an Associate Professor in International Relations at Tampere University.
 His research focuses on EU foreign and security policy, German foreign and security policy, as well as EU-US relations.
-He currently leads an Academy of Finland-funded sub-project on “Transforming strategic cultures in contemporary Europe” (STRAX).
+He currently co-leads an Academy of Finland-funded project on “Transforming strategic cultures in contemporary Europe” (STRAX).

-Niklas has published extensively in peer-reviewed academic journals and served as editor of special issues of German Politics and European Foreign Affairs Review.
-He has written policy analyses for government and non-profit organisations including the US Army and Air Force, the Finnish and German Government, and the Konrad Adenauer Foundation.
+Niklas has published extensively in peer-reviewed academic journals, including Journal of Common Market Studies (JCMS) and Zeitschrift für Politikwissenschaft.
+He served as special issue editor of German Politics and European Foreign Affairs Review.
+He has written policy analyses for government and non-profit organisations including the US Army and Air Force, the Finnish and German governments, and the Konrad Adenauer Foundation.
 His journalistic articles appeared for example in Die Zeit, Internationale Politik und Gesellschaft, War on the Rocks and Euractiv.

 Niklas completed his PhD on the transformation of European foreign and security policy after the Lisbon treaty at the Universities of Cologne and Edinburgh.
 He holds a Master in Economics from the University of Cologne.